KienVietTrungNguyen/KienVietTrungNguyen/README.md

 ## 👨‍💻 About Me
-Transitioning into Data Analytics from a background in Banking, and Finance and 1+ year working as a Accountant, I combine financial knowledge with analytical thinking to support data-driven decision-making.
-With over one year of experience in accounting and a strong interest in banking analytics, I am passionate about transforming complex datasets into actionable business insights.

-I continuously enhance my technical and analytical capabilities through hands-on projects in Banking Analytics, Business Analytics, and Financial Analysis.
-My goal is to contribute to strategic growth, operational efficiency, and risk management within the banking and financial services industry.

----

-## 💻 Technical Skills
-- **Programming & Database:** Python, MySQL, SQL
-- **Data Visualization:** Power BI
-- **Data Analysis:** Pandas, NumPy, Data Cleaning, EDA
-- **Business & Finance:** Banking Analytics, Financial Analysis, KPI Tracking, Risk Analysis
+Aspiring Data Analyst with a finance background and 1+ years of experience in Accounting.
+Skilled in SQL (BigQuery), Python, Power BI, and Excel, with hands-on experience in ETL, data analysis, and data quality validation.
+Passionate about turning data into actionable insights to support business decision-making.

 ---